Welcome to the backend of kwai.¶

 KWAI needs a database.
 Migration files are available in the folder migrations.
 Dbmate is used as migration tool.

-dbmate -d "./migrations" --url protocol://user:password@host:port/database migrate
+dbmate -d "./migrations" --url protocol://user:password@host:port/database up

 Note